-By keeping the terms and conditions specific and consistent, and educating the staff on the regulations, everyone should understand the policy and what is expected from them.
+Keeping the terms and conditions specific and consistent, and educating the staff on the regulations, will ensure everyone understands the policy and what is expected from them.
 All levels of staff spending should be monitored under one umbrella of regulations; “This means that executives should be treated the same as rank-and-file staff,” says Chromeriver.
 As people are being treated fairly, with their title having little impact on the policy guidelines, employees will be more likely to respect the rules.

 Emphasis on the positives

-Regular travellers may have airline and hotel preferences, but if these are outside of the budget, a reasonable alternative should be suggested.
+Regular travelers may have airline and hotel preferences, but if these are outside of the budget, a reasonable alternative should be suggested.
 When travelling across countries, access to the airport lounge could be a practical incentive.
-Free food and somewhere comfortable to sit will make the employee more relaxed, giving them time and a calm workspace to increase productivity whilst on the move.
+Free food and somewhere comfortable to sit will make the employee more relaxed, gives them a calm workspace to increase productivity whilst on the move.

 Insights for Professionals provide free access to the latest thought leadership from global brands.
 We deliver subscriber value by creating and gathering specialist content for senior professionals.
 To view more Management content, click here.